mingyi456/-MIGRATED-Bach-to-the-future/README.md

 ### Phantom Orbs

 For reasons unknown, among songs of longer durations (which would normally imply a greater number of orbs), the visuals of the orbs would break down - orbs that aren't meant to appear would appear on top of other orbs. **Fortunately, this does not happen when pygame 2.0.0.dev10 is being used.** **The stable release is essential when one wishes to deploy the scripts as executables for various OSes.
-The following issues are only pertinent to users who are running the executable version.**
+This issue is only pertinent to users who are running the executable version.**

 ### Audio Issues with certain Windows devices